A cookie with a delicious texture using oats and a coating of chocolate to make it just that little bit special. A real favourite in our home.

-- 2 baking trays lined with parchment paper
+- You will also need 2 baking trays lined with parchment paper

-- Melt the butter and syrup in a small pan and set to one side while mixing the dry ingredients.
+- Melt the butter and syrup in a small pan.
+Leave to cool a little while mixing the dry ingredients.

 - Divide the mixture into 16 even portions.
-Roll each portion into a ball and place on the baking sheets spacing well apart.
+Roll each portion into a ball and place on the baking sheets, spacing them well apart.
 Flatten down a little.

 - Bake for 15–18 minutes until just golden.
-Leave on the trays for a couple of minutes and then transfer to wire racks to cool.
+Leave on the trays for a couple of minutes and then carefully transfer to wire cooling racks.

-- Meanwhile, break the chocolate into pieces and place in a heatproof bowl set over a pan of just simmering water to melt.
-Leave to cool for 5 minutes.
+- Meanwhile, melt the chocolate by breaking it into small pieces and putting in a heatproof bowl set over a pan of just simmering water.
+Once it has melted into a smooth chocolate sauce, remove from the heat and leave to cool for 5 minutes.

 Updated: October 24, 2017